 Please refer to specific data notes for more information

 Analysis of the field of qualifications in Bathurst Regional Council area shows that the three largest fields the resident workers (All industries) were qualified in were:

 - Management and Commerce (2,368 people or 13.0%)

 - Engineering and Related Technologies (2,089 people or 11.5%)

 - Society and Culture (1,517 people or 8.3%)

-In combination these three fields accounted for 5,974 people in total or 32.9% of the resident workers .
+In combination these three fields accounted for 5,974 people in total or 32.9% of the resident workers (All industries).

-The number of resident workers in Bathurst Regional Council area increased by 647 between 2011 and 2016.
+The number of resident workers (All industries) in Bathurst Regional Council area increased by 647 between 2011 and 2016.

-The largest changes in the field of qualifications held by the resident workers between 2011 and 2016 in Bathurst Regional Council area were for those qualified in:
+The largest change in the field of qualifications held by the resident workers (All industries) between 2011 and 2016 in Bathurst Regional Council area was for those qualified in:

 - Management and Commerce (+388 resident workers)